 The software can be used on all the versions of Mac OS i.e. Mac OS X 10.5.x and later versions- Leopard, Snow Leopard, Lion, Mountain Lion, Yosemite, Mavericks, El Capitan, Sierra, and High Sierra.
 This utility is also capable of recovering deleted music folders, songs, videos, documents, etc. from the system drives and various other external storage drives.

-Steps to restore folders deleted using the rm command
+Steps to recover folders deleted using the rm command:

 Step 1: Download and run the Folder Recovery software on your Mac machine.